 This once-in-a-lifetime trip is planned for 03 October-02 November 2018.
 There are also two additional dates in March and May 2019.

-Special offer: save 10% on the price of the tour if you book before the end of April 2018, with prices starting from £5,666 per person.
-The price includes 27 nights in 3-5 star hotels, entrance fees to all included sites, guided sightseeing tours, 27 breakfasts and airport transfers on Day 1 and Day 31.
+Prices start from £6,295 per person, which includes 27 nights in 3-5 star hotels, entrance fees to all included sites, guided sightseeing tours, 27 breakfasts and airport transfers on Day 1 and Day 31.

 Contact the On The Go Tours reservations team for assistance with booking the specific flights necessary for this tour.